joseriveraphd/cyclistic_r_tableau/README.md

 activity of casual riders who sign up for a membership <i>at a later date with the same e-mail address</i>.

+Furthermore, notice that in May the number of casual weekend rides surpasses the number of weekend rides from annual members.
+In the winter, members ride more than casual riders (confirmed in the following sections).

 # Why do casual riders convert to annual members?

 When analyzing hourly data, we see a monthly increase in the use of